 Hanley has also served in executive positions for several hotel groups, including Radisson Hotels International, Trust House Forte/Forte Hotels and ITT Sheraton.
 As Executive Vice President for the American Hotel & Lodging Association, he was directly responsible for the organizations operations.

-Patrick Mullinix joined Vantage Hospitality in 2002 and has worked his way up the membership development ranks, from senior director to national sales and development manager to his current role of executive vice president.
-Mullinix is responsible for all national sales efforts and oversees the domestic development team for all of Vantage’s brands.
+Patrick Mullinix joined Vantage Hospitality in 2002 and has worked his way up the ranks, from Senior Director of Development, to National Sales and Development Manager, to Executive Vice President of Development, to his current role of Group President of Vantage's Value Brands.
+Mullinix is responsible for all national sales efforts and oversees the domestic development team for the Americas Best Value Inn, Country Hearth Inns & Suites, America's Best Inns & Suites, and Signature Inn brands.

 In an effort to continue the unprecedented expansion of Americas Best Value Inn, Mullinix introduced the first new construction prototype for the brand at its membership conference in December 2006.
-He was also instrumental in the 2007 launch of ABVI's weekly Sales Presentation Internet News webcasts.
+He was also instrumental in the 2007 launch of ABVI's weekly sales webcasts.